Castro District, San Francisco: Change of character

-From 1910 on, the Castro District of San Francisco and some of the surrounding areas were known by the term Little Scandinavia, because of the large number of the residents in the area originating from Finnish, Danish, Norwegian and Swedish ancestry.
+From 1910 on, the Castro District of San Francisco and some of the surrounding areas were known by the term Little Scandinavia, because of the large number of the residents in the neighborhood originating from Danish, Norwegian, Swedish and Finnish ancestry.

 The 1943 novel Mama's Bank Account by Kathryn Forbes focused on a Norwegian family living in the area in the 1910s.
 Forbes' book served as the inspiration for John Van Druten's 1944 play I Remember Mama.
 The play was adapted to a Broadway theater production in 1944; to a movie in 1948; to a one-hour Lux Radio Theatre presentation on August 30, 1948; to a CBS Mama television series running from 1949 until 1957; and to a Broadway musical in 1979.
 Mama's Bank Account reflected a (then) Eureka Valley neighborhood, where for generations Norwegians worshiped at the Norwegian Lutheran Church at 19th and Dolores streets, and met for fraternal, social events, and Saturday night dances at Dovre Hall, 3543 18th Street, now the Women's Building.

 The Cove on Castro used to be called The Norse Cove at the time.
 The Scandinavian Seamen's Mission operated for a long time on 15th Street, off Market Street, just around the corner from the Swedish-American Hall, which remains in the district.
 In the 1920s – during prohibition – the downstairs of the Swedish-American Hall served as a speak-easy, one of many in the area.
 "Unlicensed saloons" were known as speak-easies, according to an 1889 newspaper.
 They were "so called because of the practice of speaking quietly about such a place in public, or when inside it, so as not to alert the police or neighbors".

 Scandinavian-style "half-timber" construction can still be seen in some of the buildings along Market Street, between Castro and Church Streets.
 A restaurant called Scandinavian Deli operated for decades on Market Street, between Noe and Sanchez Streets, almost directly across the street from Finnila's.

-Receiving an influx of Irish, Italian and other immigrants in the 1930s, the Castro gradually became an ethnically mixed working-class neighborhood, and it remained so until the mid-1960s.
+Receiving an influx of Irish, Italian and other immigrants in the 1940s, the Castro gradually became an ethnically mixed working-class neighborhood, and it remained so until the mid-1960s.
 There was originally a cable car line with large double-ended cable cars that ran along Castro Street from Market Street to 29th St., until the tracks were dismantled in 1941 and the cable car line was replaced by the 24 MUNI bus.
 The Castro is at the end of the straight portion of the Market Street thoroughfare, and a mostly residential area follows Market Street as it curves and rises up and around the Twin Peaks mountains.